 When someone is addicted to fentanyl, it can be very difficult to stop taking it.
 This is due to the dependency and tolerance that the body has built up for the drug.
 The more a person takes it, the more tolerance gets built up.
 When tolerance builds, dependency forms.
 When dependency forms, addiction behavior takes over.

-Due to its extreme potency, it is very important for someone with an addiction to fentanyl to seek help immediately, as the addiction process can happen in just one use.
+Due to its extreme potency, it is very important for someone with a person with substance use disorderion to fentanyl to seek help immediately, as the addiction process can happen in just one use.
 In addition, it can only take one use for fentanyl to cause an overdose, or even death.

 Chronic Pain Without Fentanyl

 Many people who take fentanyl never intend on becoming addicted in any way to drugs.
 They do not have a history of addiction, nor are they intending on taking any from the black market.
 They are well-intentioned in getting help for their chronic pain.
-However, an addiction can still form and getting help for their addiction seems counterintuitive to their needs for their chronic pain.
+However, a person with substance use disorderion can still form and getting help for their addiction seems counterintuitive to their needs for their chronic pain.

 The good news is: you do not have to choose between addiction or chronic pain.
 There are many ways you can manage chronic pain without the use of opioids.
 They include holistic therapies, physical therapy or non-addictive medications.